-The Administrative Order on Consent (AOC) requires the Navy to research and evaluate structural upgrades to the existing tanks at Red Hill.
-Currently the tanks are constructed of concrete with quarter-inch steel plates forming a liner around the barrel and top of the tanks, and half-inch steel plates lining the bottom of the tanks.
+The Administrative Order on Consent (AOC) requires the Navy and Defense Logistics Agency (DLA) to research and evaluate structural upgrades to the existing tanks at Red Hill.
+The tanks are constructed of concrete with quarter-inch steel plates forming a liner around the barrel and top of the tanks, and half-inch steel plates lining the bottom of the tanks.
 The concrete varies from 2 ½ to 4 feet thick, and the entire tank sits atop a concrete foundation that is 20 feet thick.